Vigilante Force: Plot

-A small California town is overrun with unruly and rowdy behavior from oil-field workers.
-Ben Arnold (Jan-Michael Vincent), one of the locals, and the brother of Aaron (Kris Kristofferson), a Vietnam War veteran, is hired to assist the police in restoring the peace.
+When a small California town is overrun with unruly and rowdy behavior from oil-field workers, Ben Arnold (Jan-Michael Vincent), one of the locals, and the brother of Aaron (Kris Kristofferson), a Vietnam War veteran, is hired to assist the police in restoring the peace.
 Aaron hires mercenaries trained in combat to help.
 After controlling the oil field workers, the veterans take over the town for their own not-always-legal purposes.
 Confrontation between the town police and locals and the mercenaries ends in violence.